Tracing

 MDC included in log output (excerpt)

-To customize which MDC fields appear in the logs, consult your logback encoder configuration.
+To customize which MDC fields appear in the logs, consult your Logback encoder configuration.